developer-friendly/blog/docs/posts/0006-gettings-started-with-gitops-and-fluxcd.md

 Skip this step if you already have a GitHub repository ready for FluxCD.

+!!! note "Repository"

-**NOTE**: FluxCD will create the repository as part of the bootstrap process.
+    FluxCD will create the repository as part of the bootstrap process.
     This step will only give you flexibility for better customization.

-You will need GitHub CLI[^2] installed for the following to work.
+You will need the GitHub CLI[^2] installed for the following to work.

 ```bash title="" linenums="0"
 gh repo create getting-started-with-gitops --clone --public